sekwah41/SoundLocAndRecODASClient/README.md

 Sound Localisation & Recognition
 ======
 This is built on top of [ODAS](https://github.com/introlab/odas).
 Basically this side is just odas but being used to make it easier to deploy configs and changes onto my raspberry pi.
+More details can be found about the other components [here](https://github.com/sekwah41/SoundLocalisationAndRecognition) (will make this visible once the project has been submitted).

 ODAS ![Analytics](https://ga-beacon.appspot.com/UA-27707792-4/github-main?pixel)
 =======